tabularelf/CatspeakPlusPlus/README.md

 If unless it's entirely for optimisation purposes at runtime, likely no. Go ask on the [Catspeak](https://github.com/katsaii/catspeak-lang) repo instead.

 ## Who is this for?
-Me, myself and I. It might be also interesting for others who are looking at optimisations for their own compiler (2024.14.4 at the time of writing), but it is ultimately just for me.
+Me, myself and I. It might be also interesting for others who are looking at optimisations for their own compiler, but it is ultimately just for me.